Principles and Approach

 I strongly believe that we, as therapists, must reflect on our own power, privilege and biases in order to recognise it so that it does not interfere with creating a secure and useful therapeutic relationship.

-Burnout, vicarious trauma and counter-transference are prolific in therapists and are detrimental to both therapist and client.
+Burnout, vicarious trauma and counter-transference are prolific in this work and can be detrimental to both therapist and client.
 I am committed to my own wellbeing and employ a variety of care strategies.

 This means that I take regular annual leave every 6-8 weeks as well as a longer 4 week break every year, in addition to training leave, as recommended for practitioners in this field.